Surgery for the dysfunctional sacroiliac joint: History

 Sacroiliac joint surgery was first described in 1926 by the Journal of Bone and Joint Surgery.
 Following its appearance, the original procedure was documented in several publications and practices for nearly a century.

 Sacroiliac joint surgeries have improved significantly beyond their nascency, which lacked the advent of hardware or instrumentation.
 The first use of sacroiliac joint surgical materials appeared in 1987 with the use of ceramic blocks to aid in joint fusing.
 The year 2001 marked the advent of spinal rods and screws to facilitate internal fixation.
 Continued improvements have been documented as surgeons reduce their incision size while avoiding tissues such as muscle, blood vessels, and nerves.
 Modern sacroiliac joint surgery utilizes instrumentation systems attempts to be as minimally invasive as possible.

 The first surgical textbook on sacroiliac joint surgery was published in 2014.

 Diagnosis

-The diagnosis for a dysfunctional sacroiliac joint results from a combination of patient history, clinical evaluation, and one or more injections.
+The diagnosis of dysfunctional sacroiliac joint results from a combination of patient history, clinical evaluation, and one or more injections.
 The gold standard diagnostic injection utilizes a long-acting anesthetic agent with radiographic dye.
 A diagnosis can be made following injections into the posterior sacroiliac transverse ligament.